KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 > applied each time, even to rvalue references.

 Why is that?
-A mindnumbing realization is that because _rvalue references_ are bound to an identifier, they are themselves _lvalues_.
+A mindnumbing realization is that because _rvalue references_ are bound to a name, they are themselves _lvalues_.
+We need to tell the compiler that this value is no longer needed in this scope.
 Stop, and take a breath.

 Let's look at that code again, now with more annotations:

 {% highlight cpp %}
 // Construct by moving subcomponents.